olitranpham/network-design/docs/DESIGN_DOC.md

 ### 2.1 Scope

 **New behaviors added:**
-- Implement timeout mechanims in sender (RDT 3.0)
+- Sliding window transmission
-- Handle ACK packet loss using timeout and retransmission
+- Sender packet buffer
-- Handle DATA packet loss using timeout and retransmission
+- Go-Back-N retransmission logic
-- Introduce packet loss injection mechanisms
-- Extend loss scenarios (Options 4 and 5)
+- Cumulative acknowledgements
+- Variable window size testing

 **Behaviors unchanged from previous phase:**
-- UDP sockets from Phase 1 used for data file transport
+- UDP socket communication
+- Packet checksum validation
-- File packetization still fixed into 1024 byte payloads
+- File segmentation into 1024-byte chunks
-- Receiver reassembles file and writes to disk
+- Error injection mechanisms

 **Out of scope (explicitly):**
+- Selective repeat protocol
+- Congestion control
--
+- Adaptive timeout calculation

 ### 2.2 Acceptance Criteria

+**Phase 4(a):**
+- [ ] The sender implements the Go-Back-N sliding window protocol over UDP.
+- [ ] The sender is able to transmit multiple packets without waiting for individual ACKs.
+- [ ] The sender maintains 2 variables:
+      	- `base`: the sequence number of the oldest unacknowledged packet
+      	- `next_seq_num`: the next packet to be transmitted
+- [ ] The sender stores transmitted but unacknowledged packets in a packet buffer.
+- [ ] Sequence numbers are used to identify packets and maintain correct ordering.
+- [ ] The sender is able to transmit packets while `next_seq_num < base + window_size`

+**Phase 4(b):**
+- [ ] A single timer is maintained for the oldest unacknowledged packet.
+- [ ] If the timer expires before an ACK is received, the sender retransmits all packets starting from `base` up to `next_seq_num - 1`
+- [ ] The timer is restarted whenever retransmissions occur.

-**Phase 3(a):**
+**Phase 4(c):**
-- [X] Sender uses alternating-bit sequence numbers `(0,1)`, checksum validation, and waits for correct ACK before sending next DATA packet
-- [X] Receiver validates checksum and sequence number, while upholding the timer and timeout, delivers only the expected packet, and responds with the appropriate ACK as per RDT 3.0 behavior
+- [ ] The receiver maintains the variable `expected_sequence_num`
+- [ ] If a packet arrives with the expected sequence number, the receiver accepts the packet, the payload is delivered to the application layer, a cumulative ACK for that packet is sent, and `expected_seq_num` increments.
+- [ ] If a packet arrives out of order, the packet is discarded and the receiver resends the last ACK.

-**Phase 3(b):**
+**Phase 4(d):**
-- [X] Option 1: Completes successfully with no bit errors or retransmissions
+- [ ] Option 1: File transfer completes normally without retransmissions
-- [X] Option 2: Detected by sender and triggers retranmission of last DATA packet
+- [ ] Option 2: Sender detects corrupted ACK and retransmits packets as needed
-- [X] Option 3: Detected by receiver and sends a duplicate ACK to prevent corrupted data delivery
+- [ ] Option 3: Receiver detects corruption and resends last ACK
+- [ ] Option 4: Sender times out and retransmits packets
+- [ ] Option 5: Receiver does not acknowledge missing packet, causing sender retransmission

-**Phase 3(c):**
+**Phase 4(e):**
-- [X] Completion-time measurements are collected for impairment rates from 0% to 95% in 5% increments
+- [ ] Loss/error probability will range from 0% to 95% in increments of 5%.
-- [X] Each impairment rate is tested with 5 independent runs; results are averaged
-- [X] Plot is generated and included in Section 1.3
+- [ ] Each configuration will be tested five times, and results will be averaged.
+- [ ] Experiments will analyze the impact of window size, timeout values, and network loss/error rates.

 **General:**
-- [X] README.md is complete
+- [ ] README.md is complete
-- [X] Invite instructor(s) to GitHub repo and include GitHub link
+- [ ] Invite instructor(s) to GitHub repo and include GitHub link
-- [X] Record demo and upload to YouTube
+- [ ] Record demo and upload to YouTube

 ### 2.3 Work Breakdown

-*new*
+**New Tasks for Phase 4:**
+- Implement Go-Back-N sliding window protocol
+- Implement sender window buffer for unacknowledged packets
+- Implement `base` and `next_seq_num` tracking in the sender
-- Implement retransmit on corrupt/wrong ACK or timeout
+- Implement Go-Back-N retransmission behavior on timeout
-- Phase 3(b) option 4: intentionally drop received ACK packets
-- Phase 3(b) option 5: intentionally drop received DATA packets
+- Modify sender logic to support pipelined packet transmission
+- Modify receiver to support cumulative ACK behavior
+- Test protocol under unreliable channel scenarios (Options 1–5)
+- Evaluate protocol performance under different window sizes and loss/error probabilities

 **Workstream A: Cody Nguyen**
+- Integrate Go-Back-N logic into the existing UDP file transfer framework.
-- Integrate and validate all three Phase 3 scenarios (Options 1, 2, 3, 4 and 5) within the protocol logic.
+- Implement and validate error injection scenarios (Options 1–5).
+- Ensure sender correctly handles corrupted or lost ACK packets.
+- Verify retransmission behavior under packet loss conditions.

 **Workstream B: Olivia Pham**
-- Design and implement the updated RDT 3.0 sender and receiver logic, including checksum validation, ACK handling, retransmission behavior, and timer/timeout.
+- Design and implement the Go-Back-N sender architecture.
+- Implement sliding window transmission logic (`base`, `next_seq_num`, window size).
+- Implement packet buffering for unacknowledged packets.
+- Implement timeout and retransmission of packets starting from the window base.

 **Workstream C: Ian Khoo**
-- Conduct performance evaluation experiments across all impairment levels.
+- Conduct performance evaluation experiments across varying loss/error probabilities.
-- Test and verify all phase 3 scenarios (Options 1, 2, 3, 4, and 5)
+- Test protocol behavior with different window sizes.
+- Measure completion times for file transfers under all scenarios.
-- Generate completion-time plots and record demonstration videos for Phase 2.
+- Generate performance plots and record demonstration videos for Phase 4.

 ---